JOIN THE LCW

 Video

-In the aftermath of the 1950 earthquake in Assam, caused by a continental collision, thousands of families from the Mising tribe, living along the banks of the Brahmaputra, were displaced as the earthquake changed the course of the river by several kilometres.
-The government of Assam established the Laika and Dodhia forest villages in Dibru and Saikhowa forests, respectively, between 1951 to 1957 to settle the Mising community (Dibru forest was notified as a reserve in 1890 and Saikhowa was notified as a forest reserve in 1929).
-In 1986, the Dibru and Saikhowa forest reserves were merged to form the Dibru-Saikhowa Wildlife Sanctuary, which got the status of a biosphere reserve in 1997 before being notified as a national park in 1999.
+In the aftermath of the 1950 earthquake in Assam, thousands of families from the Mising tribe, living along the banks of the Brahmaputra, were displaced.
+The government of Assam established the Laika and Dodhia forest villages in Dibru and Saikhowa forests, respectively, between 1951 to 1957 to settle the Mising community.
+The Dibru and Saikhowa forest reserves were merged to form the Dibru-Saikhowa Wildlife Sanctuary in 1986, and later_ _notified as a national park in 1999.

-The rehabilitation of the residents of Laika-Dodhia villages have remained a contentious issue since.
-Successive governments in the state have failed to rehabilitate the displaced families as they could not find suitable land.
-And the families that are currently residing here have been displaced multiple times due to recurrent floods and erosion.
+The rehabilitation of the residents of Laika-Dodhia villages has remained a contentious issue since.
+Successive state_ _governments have failed to rehabilitate the displaced families as they could not find suitable land.
+The affected families have been displaced multiple times due to recurrent floods and erosion.

 The Takam Mising Porin Kebang (TMPK) alleges that Dibru-Saikhowa Wildlife Sanctuary was upgraded to a national park without consulting the forest dwellers living in the area.

-According to a news report, the Mising families lack basic facilities, such as electricity and water supply, and have been denied access to government welfare schemes since 1986, although a government notification mandated that the residents be permitted to reside in the forest area till they are shifted elsewhere.
+According to a news report, the Mising families lack basic facilities, such as electricity and water supply, and have been denied access to government welfare schemes since 1986 even as a government notification mandated that the residents be permitted to reside in the forest area till they are shifted elsewhere.

 On October 20, 2020, in a letter addressed to the Tinsukia Wildlife Division for the relocation of Laika and Dodhia residents, 373 hectares of land were proposed to be allocated in Owguri area of Upper Dehing Reserve Forest division.
 But during a detailed survey, it was found that rehabilitation would involve the felling of 8,000-10,000 trees.
-It could further lead to human-animal conflict due to close proximity to a dense forest.
 A committee constituted by the Tinsukia deputy commissioner had also objected to the rehabilitation of all people into a single area in Owguri.

 About 3,000 Mising residents of Laika-Dodhia have been staging a protest since December 2020 at a makeshift site near the deputy commissioner’s office, which went on for more than 43 days.
 Three protesters, including a 24-year-old pregnant woman and another 50-year-old woman, died due to cold and lack of health facilities at the makeshift camp.

-On December 29, Congress leader Debabrata Saikia wrote a letter to Assam Chief Minister Sarbananda Sonowal seeking urgent resolution of the issue and demanded legal land rights for the Mising community.
-Citing how four schools in Laika were washed away by floods, Saikia highlighted the constitutional provisions that he said were violated, such as the Right to Education and the Right to Life.
+On December 29, 2020, Congress leader Debabrata Saikia wrote a letter to the then Assam Chief Minister Sarbananda Sonowal seeking urgent resolution of the issue and demanded legal land rights for the Mising community.
+Saika cited Citing how four schools in Laika were washed away by floods.
 He had also written to the National Human Rights Commission, alleging gross injustice to the Mising community.

 Demand/Contention of the Affected Community